Traenqui/Parser/README.md

 - [x] setup the logic behind if table/database exists and what to do
 - [] Add function to set 'PRIMARY KEY'
 - [] Add UNION function to get output

+### ToDo for later Updates
+- Implement a function to check S2-Values
+- Implement a function to check StatRes-Values
+- Implement a function to check 'Active'-policies

+### ToDo for generating the data
+- Find a way to automate most of the process
+    - maybe automatic Access functions into Excel
+    - Function to collect S2 and Stat-Res as far as possible